LouisMazel/maz-ui/packages/docs/docs/components/maz-dropdown.md

 ---
 title: MazDropdown
-description: MazDropdown is a standalone component
+description: MazDropdown is a standalone dropdown menu component and versatile designed for various use cases.
 ---

 # {{ $frontmatter.title }}